LimbitlessSolutionsInc/BashMinigameResources/README.md

 To access properties or functions of a derived GameMode, simply cast the widget’s Minigame reference to the type of your minigame’s GameMode.

+# 7 Player Components

-# 7 Player Rotation Component
+## 7.1 Player Rotation Component

 **UPlayerRotationComponent** is an actor component that is included with MinigameCore.
 It simplifies the use of raw rotation input (IA_Rotation) and offers convenient functionality for interpreting and processing rotation data in gameplay scenarios.
 Minigames that use rotation should have this component on its MinigamePlayer subclass.